cmcguinness/simple-downsizer/README.md

 This only does one file at a time; the assumption is that you will wrap this in a bash script or similar for bulk conversions.

-This code is released to the public domain under creative commons zero licensing.
+This code is released under creative commons zero licensing.

 ## Test case